Old Text School: Terminology

 This term indicates any texts that have been transmitted, overall continuously, from ancient times to the present.
-This group includes the Changes and Poetry, the Current Script version of the Yili, a combined version of the Analects, and the Current Script version of History with the 25 forged chapters.
+This group includes the I Ching and Classic of Poetry, the New Text version of the Yili, a combined version of the Analects, and the New Text version of History with the 25 forged chapters.

 Controversy among new schools

 By the 1st century, a new controversy had begun between these two texts.
-The "current script texts" are those that had been transliterated into the new orthography back in the beginning of 2nd century BC, either from oral transmissions or from texts that had survived the Qin dynasty's burning of the books or were rescued by the Han dynasty in the provinces.
+The "New Text" works are those that had been transliterated into the new orthography back in the beginning of 2nd century BC, either from oral transmissions or from texts that had survived the Qin dynasty's burning of the books or were rescued by the Han dynasty in the provinces.
 Surviving scholars in the direct line of transmission of these texts got hold of surviving copies and transliterated them into the new orthography.

-The "ancient script texts" were the ones that off and on since the late 2nd and during the 1st century BC had turned up, some discovered in the walls of Confucius's residence, or in Warring States period graves.
-They were called the "ancient script texts" because they were written in the pre-Qin writing.
-The discoverers of the "ancient script texts", such as Liu Xin, claimed that all existing texts suffered from an interrupted pedigree, which was rectified by the newly discovered texts.
-"Current Script text" supporters claimed that the "ancient script texts" are forgeries that lack a line of transmission.
+The "Old Text" works were the ones that off and on since the late 2nd and during the 1st century BC had turned up, some discovered in the walls of Confucius's residence, or in Warring States period graves.
+They were called the "Old Text" works because they were written in the pre-Qin writing.
+The discoverers of the "Old Text" works, such as Liu Xin, claimed that all existing texts suffered from an interrupted pedigree, which was rectified by the newly discovered texts.
+"New Text" supporters claimed that the "Old Text" works are forgeries that lack a line of transmission.

 In reality, the burning of the books probably did little more than symbolically burn a few copies of the Confucian books conveniently at hand in the capital.
 Many other copies survived elsewhere, and these were available for copying into the new orthographic standard set by Qin and its clerical script successor which evolved under Han dynasty.
-It was the change in orthography which divided the Warring States and early imperial period textual traditions, and in this respect the newly discovered texts were no different from those used as the basis for the "current script text" transcriptions soon after the fall of Qin dynasty.
+It was the change in orthography which divided the Warring States and early imperial period textual traditions, and in this respect the newly discovered texts were no different from those used as the basis for the "New Text" transcriptions soon after the fall of Qin dynasty.

-The "current script texts" portray Confucius as a prophet or "uncrowned king" that should have received the Mandate of Heaven.
+The "New Text" works portray Confucius as a prophet or "uncrowned king" that should have received the Mandate of Heaven.
 He could perform miracles and wrote the Five Classics himself.
 The New Text school, founded by Dong Zhongshu, believed the texts were sacred and carried hidden clues to the future that they tried to decode.
 They were also interested in apocryphal writings that were abstruse and esoteric.
 They believed historical events were caused by cosmic forces beyond the control of man.
 They also believed officials should disobey the sovereign's decree if it will harm the state or dynasty.
 To betray the sovereign for the sovereign's own sake will keep the Mandate of Heaven in the dynasty's hand and is an act of greater loyalty.